 From the cover of Davis Bunn’s newest title, Rare Earth, I could tell this book was no girly romance.
 And the first one or two sentences in the story confirmed my hunch.
 Nope, not a girly love story.
 Let’s go action and adventure!

 Rare Earth by Davis Bunn

 The plot takes us from Washington DC to Kenya, Israel, and back again in the pursuit for truth and justice.
-Even better, protagonist Marc Royce (AKA The Accountant) captivates the imagination and inspires the senses for 300 pages or so.
+Even better is that protagonist Marc Royce, also known as The Accountant, captivates the imagination and inspires the senses for 300 pages or so.

-girl woman in the deepest darkest desert in Africa who brings back to life the spark of hope he thought was gone for good (hey I didn’t write it).
+And then, honestly you won’t believe it, there’s a plot twist!
+Our hero meets a girl woman in the deepest darkest desert in Africa.
+And guess what?
+She brought a spark of hope to life.
+He thought it was gone for good.
+(Hey, I didn’t write it).

 Wait…didn’t I say this wasn’t a girly love story?

 Doesn’t matter if there’s a bit of romance.
 It took 100 pages to get there and by that point, I was hooked.

 If you want an exciting summer read I definitely recommend Rare Earth.
 One note of caution.
 I suggest not reading the book blurb on the back.
 Here’s why, it kind of wrecks the BIG DISCOVERY on page 219.
 Unless you hate surprises.
 If you’re someone who hates surprises then read the blurb and ENJOY!